 - risk factors

-- and other appropriate information of the company which helps investors make informed decisions.
+- and other appropriate information about the company, which helps investors make informed decisions.

 - If investors notice any divergence, they can report the same to the SEC.